-- For a moment, let it hang beside your ear - 1.
-Lift the hearing aid from behind the ear.
-2. Using your thumb and index finger, gently pull the earmould (not the hearing aid or the tubing) loose from the ear.
-If your earmould has a removal cord, use it.
-Remove the earmould completely by gently twisting it
+- 1. Lift the hearing aid from behind your ear.
+Let it hang beside your ear momentarily. - Using your thumb and index finger, gently pull the earmould (not the hearing aid or the wire) loose from your ear.
+If your earmould has a removal cord, pull it gently to assist.
+The removal cord is a separate line that is additionally attached to the earmould if requested.
+Remove the earmould completely by twisting it gently.

-How to use your hearing aids
+Using your hearing aids

-Turn your hearing aids on and off
+Turning your hearing aids on and off

 Once you have placed the hearing aids on your ears, you can turn them on.

-The hearing aid always starts in program 1 and with the preset volume.
+Your hearing aids always start on program 1 at the pre-set volume.